rocky-linux/documentation/docs/books/admin_guide/08-process.md

     `nohup` handles standard output and error but not standard input, hence the redirection of this input to `/dev/null`.

-### [CTRL] + [Z]
+### [Ctrl] + [z]

-By pressing the ++control+z++ keys simultaneously, the synchronous process is temporarily suspended.
+By pressing the ++control+"z"++ keys simultaneously, the synchronous process is temporarily suspended.
 Access to the prompt is restored after displaying the number of the process that has just been suspended.

 ### `&` instruction